Other data type

 }

-Run Chapter7_1 with ch7_1_longlong.cpp to get the result as follows,
+Run Chapter7_1/ with ch7_1_longlong.cpp to obtain the following result.

 lbdex/input/ch7_1_longlong.cpp